efulton2/studious-octo-parakeet/rules.md

  Communication, and willingness to respond quickly is very important.
 The groupchat will be used for immediate issues such as syntax problems or other minor difficulties.
 A larger / more urgent issue may call for a meeting to resolve.
 With respect to our deadlines, we will all keep each other accountable in our groupchat with frequent reminders from everybody.

 ## Add any other rules that your team establishes to help each other work effectively together
--Make sure work is split up evenly, and that nobody is left behind or confused about what the group is trying to accomplish. -If you have to miss a team meeting make sure to let everybody know before hand and make sure anything neccesary to share has been shared.
+- Make sure work is split up evenly, and that nobody is left behind or confused about what the group is trying to accomplish.
+- If you have to miss a team meeting make sure to let everybody know before hand and make sure anything neccesary to share has been shared.
--In general, treat all members of the team with respect and courtesy, especially if you disagree with an idea!
+- In general, treat all members of the team with respect and courtesy, especially if you disagree with an idea!